Rkcr7/MarkSwift/README.md

     *   Download a single PDF if only one file is successfully converted.
     *   Download a ZIP archive containing all successfully converted PDFs for batch uploads.
 *   **Session Management:** Each conversion batch is handled in an isolated session with unique identifiers.
-*   **Automatic Cleanup:** Temporary files (uploads, generated PDFs, ZIPs) are automatically cleaned up after download or a timeout period.
+*   **Automatic Cleanup:** Temporary files (uploads, generated PDFs, ZIPs) are automatically cleaned up after download or a configurable timeout period (default: 20 minutes, scanned every 10 minutes).
 *   **File Validation:** Accepts only Markdown files (`.md`, `.markdown`) and has a file size limit (10MB per file).
 *   **Secure by Design:** Uses `crypto` for secure session ID generation and `multer` for robust file upload handling.
 *   **Modern Frontend:** Styled with Tailwind CSS.